 It is one of the main computational advantages of the proposed rule (\ref{k_tau}).
 For more details on the efficient computation of the nearest neighbors' matrices, see, e.g., \cite{bentley1975multidimensional, omohundro1989five}.
 In addition to all of that, we emphasize that the definition (\ref{k_tau}) of $k^{\tau}$ does not require the knowledge of the constant $\mathcal{M}$ from Assumption \ref{assumption_boundness}, and $k^{\tau}$ does not require computing the empirical risk $R_k$ for all values $k = 1, \ldots, n$, while it is the case, for instance, for generalized cross-validation or Mallow's $C_p$ (see Section \ref{sec:simulations}).
-Moreover, we need to point out that the stopping rule (\ref{k_tau}) depends on the noise level $\sigma^2$, which should be estimated in practice, as for the AIC or Mallow's $C_p$ criteria (\cite{akaike1974new, mallows2000some, hastie2009elements}).
-We will provide a consistent estimator of $\sigma^2$ in Section \ref{real_data} while dealing with real-world data.
-Regarding the computational time of $k^{\tau}$, if the nearest neighbors' matrices are already computed, it is of the order $\mathcal{O}\left( n^2 \left( n - k^{\tau} \right) \right)$, which is less than $\mathcal{O}\left( n^3 \right)$ for the AIC/Mallow's $C_p$ criteria, or GCV.
+Moreover, we should point out that the stopping rule (\ref{k_tau}) doesn't depend on the noise level $\sigma^2$ as for the AIC or Mallow's $C_p$ criteria (\cite{akaike1974new, mallows2000some, hastie2009elements}).
+Unlike Lepskii principle, (\cite{arlot2009data}) or (\cite{zhao2021minimax}), the MDP rule does not have parameters to tune and involves computing only a fraction of the estimators.
+Regarding the asymptotic computational time of $k^{\tau}$, if the nearest neighbors' matrices are already computed, it is of the order $\mathcal{O}\left( n^2 \left( n - k^{\tau} \right) \right)$, while it is of the order $\mathcal{O}\left( n^3 \right)$ for the AIC/Mallow's $C_p$ criteria or GCV.

 There is a large amount of literature (\cite{engl1996regularization, bauer2007regularization, blanchard2018optimal, blanchard2018early, celisse2021analyzing}) on the minimum discrepancy principle for spectral filter algorithms such as gradient descent, ridge regularization, and spectral cut-off regression, and providing an exhaustive review on this strategy is out of the scope of the paper (e.g., \cite{blanchard2018optimal, celisse2021analyzing} provide a thorough review).
-We should, however, emphasize that intuitively the minimum discrepancy principle determines the first time at which a learning algorithm starts to fit noise, which is measured by $\sigma^2$ in the present context.
+We should emphasize that the minimum discrepancy principle determines the first time a learning algorithm starts to fit noise, which is measured by $2 R_2$ in the present context.